ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 </pre>

-With the menu many preferences can be set. <br />
+With the menu many preferences can be set. <br>
 These preferences are permanently stored in the Arduino Nano ESP32 storage space.

 Enter the first character in the menu of the item to be changed followed with the parameter. <br>